ujjwalkumar14b/ujjwalkumar14b/README.md

 <h1 align="center">UJJWAL KUMAR</h1>

 ## About Me
-<p>Data Scientist with a strong foundation in Mathematics, Data Analysis and Machine Learning.
+<p>Data Scientist with a strong foundation in Mathematics (Probability and Statistics), Data Analysis and Machine Learning.
 I am interested in transforming raw data into actionable insights and building data-driven solutions to real-world problems.</p>

 ## Areas of Interest
 - Data Analysis